New York, New York

 The Dutch laid claim to the city in 1621, and purchased Manhattan Island from the American Indians for about $700.
 The Indians were not sea merchants.
 The Dutch named it New Amsterdam.
 It is now the most valuable piece of land, and the most man-made environment, in the world.

-New Amsterdam was occupied by 350 houses by 1660.
+New Amsterdam was occupied by 350 families by 1660.
 Four years later the city was taken over by the English, and renamed New York.
 It was nearly destroyed by the British during the American Revolution, before becoming an American City in 1783, with a population of 25,000.
-Due to the devastation, Christians set up almshouses (older version of homeless shelters) to house and feed the 20% of the citizens whose homes were ruined.
+Due to the devastation, Christians set up almshouses, an older version of homeless shelters, to house and feed the 20% of the citizens whose homes were ruined.

 After the Civil War, New York City was the leader in manufacturing for the United States.
 The city's huge numbers of poor immigrants huddled in tenements were ripe pickings for government programs instituted by the notorious mayor Boss Tweed.
 He did a lot for the poor; but corruption, graft and theft were enormous in his political administration.